AI Recruiting Bots – Real Use Cases

 “We don’t need someone that Senior”

 The greatest annoyance of every single recruiter out there.
-They bring in great people, only to get push back from a crony hiring manager with nepo-baby credentials.
+They bring in great people, only to get push back from a 32 year old crony hiring manager with nepo-baby credentials.

+Quick way to tell if your mid-hiring manager is gate keeping.
 Pull the LinkedIns of your last six hires.
 If none of them possess a single credential that is better or deeper than the hiring manager, you know gatekeeping is a problem.
-Be assured that compliance is more important than competence.
-Be assured that competence isn’t always compliant…
+For him, compliance is more important than competence.
+For you, be assured that competence isn’t always compliant…

 #BankruptcyCameOuttaNowhere #fearbasedleadership